robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 default value may not be enough for creating reports and logs when outputs are very big.
 There are several ways to configure JVM options:

-1. Modify Jython start-up script (:prog:`jython` shell script or :prog:`jython.bat` batch file) directly.
+1. Modify Jython start-up script (``jython`` shell script or ``jython.bat`` batch file) directly.
 This is a permanent configuration.

-2. Set :var:`JYTHON_OPTS` environment variable.
+2. Set ``JYTHON_OPTS`` environment variable.
 This can be done permanently in operating system level or per execution in a custom start-up script.

-3. Pass the needed Java parameters wit :opt:`-J` option to Jython start-up script that will pass them forward to Java.
+3. Pass the needed Java parameters wit :option:`-J` option to Jython start-up script that will pass them forward to Java.
 This is especially easy when using `direct entry points`_::